Driving permits for driving overseas

-When your application has been received and processed we will send your IDP via the post option you selected.
+When your application has been received and processed we will send your IDP via the delivery option you selected.

 The AA accepts no liability for the free replacement of any correctly addressed document once it has been delivered to a postal or courier service for onward delivery.

-Should the document be lost in the post and not received, completion of a new application form and payment of another processing fee will be applicable.
+Should the document be lost and not received, completion of a new application form and payment of another processing fee will be applicable.

 Countries that accept IDPs